john-vastola/RL-HMS-group/basics/README.md

 # Reinforcement learning basics

-This folder contains (or rather, will contain) tutorial notebooks covering basic aspects of reinforcement learning (RL).
+This folder contains tutorial notebooks covering basic aspects of reinforcement learning (RL).

 For more details on everything discussed here, take a look at Sutton and Barto's classic RL textbook.
 Often considered the 'bible' of RL, it is a must-read if you are serious about learning the subject.